 Add members-only content

 Add your members-only text, images, and video embed codes in the editor above the marketing content.
 Save your page or post.

-If a member is logged in to your site and owns any of the Downloads or Plans you selected in the Memberful: Restrict Access meta box, they’ll have access to the page or post.
-If they aren't subscribed, don't own the Download, or are logged out—they'll see the marketing content.
+If a member is logged in to your site and has the correct access, they’ll be able to see the protected content on your page or post.
+If they don't have the right access or are logged out of your site—they'll see the marketing content.